 One Earth’s Project Marketplace funds on-the-ground climate solutions that are key to solving the climate crisis through three pillars of collective action — renewable energy, nature conservation, and regenerative agriculture.

-It is still common for households in Nigerian communities to use firewood for cooking, creating a demand for firewood in a region already severely affected by deforestation and climate change, and promoting the use of an inefficient energy source.
-Traditional fire stoves also pose a significant health risk, primarily affecting women who have to cook over open flames in a closed space on a daily basis.
+It is still common for households in Nigerian communities to use firewood for cooking, creating a demand for firewood in a region severely affected by deforestation and climate change.
+Traditional fire stoves are an inefficient energy source.
+They pose significant health risks, primarily affecting women who have to cook over open flames in a closed space on a daily basis.
 Clean cookstoves, on the other hand, lead to better health outcomes, reduce deforestation and carbon emissions, increase revenues of cookstove entrepreneurs, and reduce household spending on firewood.

 Women's Earth Alliance (WEA) and Women’s Initiative for Sustainable Environment (WISE) addresses this need by helping women build and scale clean cookstove businesses, train their families and communities to adopt cookstoves, and form networks to advocate for clean energy at the local national levels.
 Known as the Women’s Clean Cookstove Project, a multi-year initiative was launched as a capacity-building training for women entrepreneurs and leaders from Kaduna State in Nigeria to promote and sell clean cookstoves.

 The program included clean cookstove business training, leadership and advocacy skill development, and financing for clean cookstove purchasing.
 The Nigeria Clean Cookstoves Initiatives aims to train women in clean cookstoves entrepreneurship and build a replicable training model for other regions and improve the health and safety of women.
 Around 93,000 people die each year of smoke-related illness in Nigeria, and globally 3 billion people cook over open fires, producing 2-5% of annual greenhouse gas emissions.